alokg95/Intellihabits/README.md

 # Intellihabits

-An Android application that simplifies life, allowing you to focus on the more important things in life.
+An Android application that simplifies your daily schedule, allowing you to focus on the more important things in life.